-Regular boat and walking tours are closed until May 2014
+Regular boat and walking tours are closed.
+We reopen on May 5th, 2014

 What to do in St. Petersburg?
 Sounds like a silly question.
 There’s plenty of attractions.
 But if you happen to visit the city in late spring or summer or early autumn, there’s on thing that is an absolute must-do: taking a boat tour along St. Pete’s famous rivers and canals.
 If you come by youself or with your family or a group of friends, the easiest way to do it is to take a boat trip with Anglotourismo, the company that was the first in St. Pete to run this kind of cruises in English specially for people who prefer to travel independently rather than as a part of package tours.

 From May 5th to September 30th we run six tours (one tour every 1,5 hours) at 11.00, 12.30, 14.00, 15.30, 17.00, and 18.30.
 Three more tours at 20.00 , 21.30 and 00.20 will be available daily from June 1st to August 31st.

 All tours are guided in English!

 Duration and cost:

 11.00, 12.30, 14.00, 15.30, 17.00, 18.30, 20.00 and 21.30 tours run for 1 hour and cost 650 rubles adults/550 rubles students, kids under 5 y.o. ride for free (Daytime Tours).

 00.20 tour runs for 1 hour 20 min and costs 800 rubles adults/700 rubles students, free for kids under 5 y.o.
 (Night Tour).

 Routes and features: